 What’s the most rewarding part of being a contract manager?

 The most rewarding part of being a contract manager is the ability to help serve and better your country on a daily basis.
-Although it is normally acknowledged that the Government-side Contracting Officers are the people who are supporting the Military.
-I firmly believe that the Contractor-side is equally important, as well.

 What are some of your most interesting projects?

 Honestly, I get great joy out of the proposals I work on.
 There is nothing more exciting to me than being a part of a team, putting together a proposal, and awaiting an award.
 Being a competitive person, I feel like I am back in my competitive athlete days in my teens and that is really cool to me.

 What skills are important to a contract manager and why?

 Creativity, attention to detail, and the desire to learn are skills that come directly to mind.
 It is the job of the contract manager to determine what is needed to submit a compliant proposal, and this often times requires creativity.

 Some of the factors that may help contract managers are attention to detail and wirtten and oral communication skills.
 The desire to learn might be the most important skill, as contract management is an ever-changing field, and it is vital to stay updated with what's going on in this field.